 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.As the year comes to a close, many bloggers take a moment to document the most-viewed entries of the year on their blog.
+And I may revise the content as necessary.As the year comes to a close, many bloggers take a moment to document the most-viewed entries of the year on their blog.
 In that spirit, here are the top-viewed entries of the year for my blog.

 I have more to say about the list (and such lists) below, but for those who like to "get to the point", here's the list: